-Julia Jacobson and her husband Samuel Ludwig of Aster Farms lost their cannabis crop in the Mendocino Complex Fire last year.
+Julia Jacobson and her husband Samuel Ludwig of Aster Farms lost their cannabis crop in the Mendocino Complex Fire in 2018.
 “If you live in California, the wildfires will touch you in some way, somehow, at some point.
 As much as you can prepare, there is no way to truly anticipate what the experience is like, how terrifying nature can be.”

 Cannabis in the seed stage may be fine and clean if toxic ash has not been introduced into the soil.
 Plants in the vegetative state can escape damage if toxins haven’t impacted their root systems.